-Depending on where you give birth, the hospital may or may not provide you with some of the things listed below i.e. nappies, wipes, towels, socks.
+Depending on where you give birth, the hospital or birth center may or may not provide you with some of the things listed below i.e. nappies, wipes, towels, socks.

 Packing your hospital bag can be a really daunting prospect.
 Not only are you going to be leaving the hospital with a tiny little human being but you also don’t know how long you’ll be staying in for.